DexterLex98/Drifter/README.md

 # Drifter
-A Python script that helps to move specific files to your specified directory.😁 Drifter currently supports Windows only.
-Linux doesn't supports now but will soon
+A Python script that helps to move specific files to your specified directory, Drifter currently supports Windows only.
+Linux isn't supported now but will soon.😁

 ## Getting Started